-- PM Challenge Lead this is the committee volunteer who manages the planning and delivery of PM Challenge in their region.
+- PM Challenge Lead - this is the committee volunteer who manages the planning and delivery of PM Challenge in their region.
 They will be the main point of contact for volunteers and participants during the activity, including mentors and team.
 They will brief the judges at each milestone and oversee the scoring and feedback process throughout.
 This person can act as a judge alongside other volunteers. - Project Sponsor key contact within the company or university who offers support for the project at initial submission stage.
-The sponsor should be sourced by the team in advance of submitting their entry. - Mentor mentors should be from within the participating team's organisation.
+The sponsor should be sourced by the team in advance of submitting their entry. - Mentor mentors can be from within the participating team's organisation or provided from an available pool of volunteers sourced by the APM committee.
 The mentor acts as a coach during the process, offering experience and insight for any challenges or questions the team may have.
-A guide to mentoring, as well as a mentoring agreement (please see attached document), will be supplied to each mentor ahead of the project delivery phase. - Judging Panel judges are selected from the volunteer pool within the branch, or volunteers known to the committee.
+A guide to mentoring, as well as a mentoring agreement (please see attached document), will be supplied to each mentor ahead of the project delivery phase. - Judging Panel judges are selected from the volunteer pool within the Scotland APM branch, or volunteers known to the committee.
 They are responsible for assessing and scoring projects at each stage of the competition.
-The Judges will be expected to: - o Provide written and verbal feedback at the following stages of the competition: - Judges review proposals - Feedback to teams on project proposals - Mid phase review of projects - Review final reports - Attendance at finals night - At each stage of the assessment judges should refer to the marking criteria and use this as the basis for assessing submissions. - Project Teams teams should have 3 to 6 members and are comprised of graduates, apprentices or trainees who have less than three years of experience in a project role, or students who are undertaking study during the period in which the competition runs.
+The Judges will be expected to: - o Provide written and verbal feedback at the following stages of the competition: - Judges review proposals - Feedback to teams on project proposals - Mid phase review of projects - Review final reports and presentations - Attendance at finals night - At each stage of the assessment judges will refer to the marking criteria and use this as the basis for assessing submissions. - Project Teams teams should have 3 to 6 members and are comprised of graduates, apprentices or trainees who have less than three years of experience in a project role, or students who are undertaking study during the period in which the competition runs.